lithnet/access-manager-docs/help-and-support/advanced-help-topics/backup-and-restore.md

 ### Restoring the encryption certificate

-If you have an encryption key back you want to restore, then use the AMS configuration tool to import the PFX file into the database.
-This can be performing using the `import` button on either the `Directory configuration/Access Manager Directory/Lithnet LAPS` or `Directory configuration/Active Directory/Lithnet LAPS`, depending on which type of encryption certificate it is.
+If you have an encryption key backup you want to restore, then use the AMS configuration tool to import the PFX file into the database.

+This can be performing using the `import` button on either the `Access Manager Agent/Password settings` or `Directory configuration/Active Directory/Lithnet LAPS`, depending on which type of encryption certificate it is.

 ## Recovering from a lost encryption certificate private key